What’s QE3? (Hint: It’s not the name of the newest luxury ocean liner.)

 What’s the fiscal cliff?
 (Hint: It’s not the brand name of the newest energy food bar.)

-These are terms being tossed around in relation to the economy.
-And to talk about them with me on DestinySurvival Radio yesterday was Troy Grice.
+These are terms tossed around in relation to the economy.
+And to talk about them with me on DestinySurvival Radio this week was Troy Grice.

 Troy has been a libertarian and a student of political economy since his teens.
 He parlayed his interests into a career in corporate finance.
-He’s also the author of three novels.
-I’ll review one of them here tomorrow.
+He’s also the author of three novels as of this writing.

 Oh, yes.
 He was the second guest I interviewed on DestinySurvival Radio back in January 2011.
 Read about that here if you’re curious.